CodeInDna/CodeReact/lotto/README.md

 You pick the numbers that you think will be drawn and if you guess correctly, you will win prizes.<br>

-We are building a lotto gane which generate the number of balls specified which contains the random number between 1 to 40(defaultProps or we can specify the limit).<br>
+We are building a lotto game which generate the number of balls specified which contains the random number between 1 to 40(defaultProps or we can specify the limit).<br>

 We are able to control title, num balls to show and the max value for generating random numbers.<br>